Ruhollah Khomeini: Hostage crisis

 Before the constitution was approved, on 22 October 1979, the United States admitted the exiled and ailing Shah into the country for cancer treatment.
 In Iran, there was an immediate outcry, with both Khomeini and leftist groups demanding the Shah's return to Iran for trial and execution.
 On 4 November, a group of Iranian college students calling themselves the Muslim Student Followers of the Imam's Line took control of the American Embassy in Tehran, holding 52 embassy staff hostage for 444 days, an event known as the Iran hostage crisis.
 In the United States, the hostage-taking was seen as a flagrant violation of international law and aroused intense anger and anti-Iranian sentiment.

 In Iran, the takeover was immensely popular and earned the support of Khomeini under the slogan "America can't do a damn thing against us".
 The seizure of the embassy of a country he called the "Great Satan" helped to advance the cause of theocratic government and outflank politicians and groups who emphasized stability and normalized relations with other countries.
 Khomeini is reported to have told his president: "This action has many benefits ... this has united our people.
 Our opponents do not dare act against us.
 We can put the constitution to the people's vote without difficulty, and carry out presidential and parliamentary elections."
 The new constitution was successfully passed by referendum a month after the hostage crisis began.

-The crisis had the effect of splitting of the opposition into two groups: radicals supporting the hostage taking, and the moderates opposing it.
+The crisis had the effect of splitting the opposition into two groups: the radicals supporting the hostage taking, and the moderates opposing it.
 On 23 February 1980, Khomeini proclaimed Iran's Majlis would decide the fate of the American embassy hostages, and demanded that the United States hand over the Shah for trial in Iran for crimes against the nation.
 Although the Shah died a few months later, during the summer, the crisis continued.
 In Iran, supporters of Khomeini named the embassy a "Den of Espionage", publicizing details regarding armaments, espionage equipment and many volumes of official and classified documents which they found there.